shardeum/community-missions/missions/1/README.md

 You are at a party, and you are hitting a Pinata with a stick.
 Each time you hit the Pinata, a new type of candy pops out.
 Let's say that the Pinata shows all candy after 3 hits.
+On every hit, the Pinata will give the same candy type in exactly 5 pieces.

 ## Requirements